• English

 Common causes are: the phone and computer are not on the same reachable network, the QR points to a LAN or .local address that the phone cannot resolve, Local Network permission was denied on iPhone, or a proxy app intercepted the tunnel / relay domain incorrectly.

 If you are using a remote tunnel, make sure the relay hostname itself is reachable.
-If you are using LAN-only pairing, try the computer LAN IP directly or rerun Vibelet with the right host / fallback hosts.
+If you are using LAN-only pairing, try the computer LAN IP directly or rerun Vibelet with the right --access host list.

 Why did the QR code expire?